MENU

 Profile

-Before joining Hunter Litigation, Amanda articled and practiced at an international law firm in Calgary, Alberta.
+Before joining Hunter Litigation Chambers, Amanda articled and practiced at an international law firm in Calgary, Alberta.
 Amanda received her law degree from the University of British Columbia in 2020, where she was involved with several student initiatives.
 Most memorably, Amanda sat on the Indigenous Law Students’ Association executive committee for all three years of law school and was elected in as President for her final year.
 Amanda is a proud member of Zagime Anishinabek First Nations in Saskatchewan.

 News